day8/re-com/README.md

 So, by Q1 2016, the market share of IE9 and IE10 will have diminished sufficiently that they could be ignored.
 Probably.
 In which case, a modern flexbox implementation will be available on all the browsers you then care about.
-**So that's soon, but not now!**
+**So that's surprisingly soon, but not now!**

 But, even when it comes to modern browsers, there will be teething issues.
 Based on 5 minutes of testing once a month, re-com appears to work reasonably on IE11 and Safari.
 On the other hand, Firefox has all the speed of a snail on performance reducing drugs.
 So, yeah, "teething issues".
-(Update: Firefox 38, due May 2015 [fixes](https://bugzilla.mozilla.org/show_bug.cgi?id=1149339) the performance problems caused by nested flexboxes.)
+(Update: Firefox 38, due May 2015, [fixes](https://bugzilla.mozilla.org/show_bug.cgi?id=1149339) the performance problems caused by nested flexboxes.)

 I can also confirm that none of the components have been designed with mobile in mind, and